csAfter40/hotel-management-app/README.md

 This is my final project of Harvard's CS50 Web Developement with Python and JavaScript online course.
-I am planning to make a hotel management web applications which can be used by front dest members, staff, managers and customers.
+I am planning to make a hotel management web applications which can be used by front desk members, staff, managers and customers.

 In this project I have experienced:
     * using class based views,